pdanio/academic-kickstart/content/research/data_sharing/index.md

 ---
-title: Prices and clinical benefit of cancer drugs in the USA and Europe
+title: Data sharing in health research
-summary: A cost-benefit analysis
+summary: A legal and health policy analysis
 authors:
-- knvokinger
+- paoladaniore
 date: 2020-12-01
 tags:
 - Medicine and Technology